 Pharmacists are faced with the challenge of knowing which options are considered safe and effective for their patients.
 This course will help pharmacists identify patients/customers who are going through the menopause transition, how to approach a woman and initiate a discussion about menopause, and how to counsel her about treatment options, pharmacological and non-pharmacological.

-How to register: Registration for this course will be available February of 2020.
+How to register: Registration for this course will be available in Fall 2020.

 Continuing Education Units:

 This program’s CEU information will be provided when course is open.

 This course will be available in Fall 2020.
 Please check back.